Customize Data Locations

 1. Create data directories

-You will need to create four directories for Limelight to store its data.
+You will need to create the following directories for Limelight to store its data.

 MySQL data directory.
 This is the directory used to store the database.